Chief Sequoyah Tree

-Chief Sequoyah is a giant sequoia located within the Giant Forest of Sequoia National Park in California.
+The Chief Sequoyah Tree is a giant sequoia located within the Giant Forest of Sequoia National Park in California.
 It is the 9th largest tree in Giant Forest grove, the 27th largest giant sequoia in the world, and could be considered the 26th largest depending on how badly Ishi Giant atrophied during the Rough Fire in 2015.

 History

 In 1928, Sequoia National Park superintendent Colonel John R. White named the tree to honor Sequoyah, a polymath of the Cherokee Nation who created the Cherokee syllabary in 1821.

 Description

-Chief Sequoyah is located 140 ft uphill from the much larger President tree.
+The Chief Sequoyah Tree is located 140 ft uphill from the much larger The President tree.
 The tree features an enormous burl on its southern face and is deeply fire scarred on its western face.